pragma-/Plang/doc/README.md

      42

 #### keys
-Use `keys` to get an array of a map's keys.
+Use `keys` to get an array of a Map's keys.

     > var m = {'apple': 'green', 'banana': 'yellow', 'cherry': 'red'}; keys m ['apple','banana','cherry']

 #### values
-Use `keys` to get an array of a map's keys.
+Use `values` to get an array of a Map's values.

     > var m = {'apple': 'green', 'banana': 'yellow', 'cherry': 'red'}; values m ['green','yellow','red']

 #### exists
-To check for existence of a map key, use the `exists` keyword.
+To check for existence of a Map key, use the `exists` keyword.
 If the key exists then `true` is yielded, otherwise `false`.
-Note that setting a map key to `null` does not delete the key.
+Note that setting a Map key to `null` does not delete the key.
 See the [`delete`](#delete) keyword.

     > var m = { "a": 1, "b": 2 }; exists m["a"]
      true

 #### delete
-To delete keys from a map, use the `delete` keyword.
+To delete keys from a Map, use the `delete` keyword.
 Setting a key to `null` does not delete the key.

 When used on a Map key, the `delete` keyword deletes the key and returns its value, or `null` if no such key exists.

-When used on a Map itself, the `delete` keyword deletes all keys in the map and returns the empty map.
+When used on a Map itself, the `delete` keyword deletes all keys in the Map and returns the empty Map.

     > var m = { "a": 1, "b": 2 }; delete m["b"]; m
      { "a": 1 }